 employs a Town Clerk to carry out administrative duties and provide

 a contact person for the public.
-It also employs a Clerical Assistant
+It currently has a vacancy for

 and responsibilities do town councils have?